adam-p/yesterday-i-learned/c.md

 ## C

+* The variable convention seems to be `underscored_things`.
 * *Pointers* (e.g. `int* something`) are something you declare.
 It *points* to something of the declared type.
 It should only be assigned addresses (`&something`).
 * "Accessing" what a pointer is pointing to uses something like Python's unpacking syntax: if `int* foo` points to something that's `14`, `*foo` gives you `14`.
 * A pointer can also be used as if it were a variable.
 For example, if `*foo` were pointing at something that's 14, you can just `*foo = 50` to change it to 50.
 * Declare an array of things: `type var_name[size];`, not `type [size]var_name;`.
+* `sizeof` is a thing, and gives you the size of the type, not the object.
+This means to know how long an array is, you need to do some maths.
 * `cin >> any_variable` assigns the variable (including array items) with whatever the user typed in standard in.
 * [`O=(int)&O`](https://github.com/duckythescientist/obfuscatedLife/blob/master/remarks.md#int-_2048ointo______): setting a variable equal to the int cast of its memory address is a very short way of generating a random integer.
 * [`yada = - ~yada` is equivalent to `++yada` because of 2's complement.](https://github.com/duckythescientist/obfuscatedLife/blob/master/remarks.md#while__-__2048___oo0x41c64e6d123450x7fffffff1024150)